Characteristic foliation on vertical hypersurfaces on holomorphic symplectic manifolds with Lagrangian Fibration: Lagrangian fibrations on irreducible holomorphic symplectic manifolds

-Let $\pi: X\to B$ be a Lagrangian fibration.
-The base $B$ is conjectured to be always smooth and by \cite{Hw} isomorphic to projective space.
-For $n=2$ this conjecture was proved recently in \cite{BK} and \cite{HX}.
-In the present paper we assume this conjecture to be true, because the result below is crucial for our proof of theorem \ref{t1}.
-Keiji Oguiso in \cite{Og} observed the following consequence of the results of \cite{Vo1} and \cite{Ma1}. \begin{thm}[\cite{Og},\cite{Vo1}] Let $\pi:X\to \pr^n$ be a Lagrangian fibration of a projective irreducible holomorphic symplectic manifold $X$ and let $X_b$ be a smooth fiber of $\pi$.
-Then $\rk \im (\h^2(X,\Q)\to \h^2(X_b,\Q))=1 $. \end{thm} It is well-known that a smooth fiber of a Lagrangian fibration is an abelian variety.
-Concerning singular fiber there is the following result. \begin{prop}\cite[Proposition~2.2]{HO} Let $\Delta \subset \pr^n$ be the set of points $b \in \pr^n$ such that the fiber $X_b$ is singular.
+It is well-known that a smooth fiber of a Lagrangian fibration is an abelian variety.
+Concerning singular fibers there is the following result. \begin{prop}\cite[Proposition~2.2]{HO} Let $\Delta \subset \pr^n$ be the set of points $b \in \pr^n$ such that the fiber $X_b$ is singular.
 Then:\begin{enumerate} \item The set $\Delta$ is a hypersurface in $\pr^n$.
-We call it the {\bf discriminant hypersurface}. \item The normalization of a general fiber of $\pi$ over $\Delta$ is smooth \item The singular locus of a general singular fiber is a disjoint union of $(n-1)$-dimensional complex tori. \end{enumerate}{} \end{prop} \begin{rmk} In particular, the set of points of $X$ where the Lagrangian fibration $\pi$ is singular is a subvariety of $X$ of codimension $2$. \end{rmk}
+We call it the {\bf discriminant hypersurface}. \item The normalization of a component of a general fiber of $\pi$ over $\Delta$ is smooth \item The singular locus of a component of a general singular fiber is a disjoint union of $(n-1)$-dimensional complex tori. \end{enumerate}{} \end{prop}